First Quality

 First Quality Enterprises, also known as just First Quality, is an American multi-national manufacturing company, headquartered in Great Neck, New York.
-First Quality produces home care paper products, adult incontinence products, feminine care products, baby care, and flexible packaging.
+First Quality produces home care paper products, adult incontinence products, feminine care products, baby care, laundry and dishwasher detergent, and flexible packaging.
+They manufacture for both their brands and private label store brands.

-First Quality was founded in McElhattan, Pennsylvania, by Kambiz Damaghi and his family, who immigrated to the United States from Iran, in 1988, opening their first facility in 1989.
-As of 2021, they have 9 total facilities, 8 in America and 1 in Canada.
+First Quality was founded in McElhattan, Pennsylvania, by the Damaghi family, who immigrated to the United States from Iran, in 1988, opening their first facility in 1989.
+As of 2021, they have 9 total facilities, 8 in America and 2 in Canada.